 Difficulty: Medium, Asked-in: Facebook, Amazon, Morgan Stanley

-Key takeaway: An excellent problem to learn problem-solving by storing the prefix and array and a single loop using variables.
+Key takeaway: This problem is an excellent opportunity to learn step-by-step optimization using prefix arrays and a single loop with variables.

 Given an array X[] of n integers where n > 1, write a program to return an array product[] such that product[i] is equal to the product of all the elements of X except X[i].